What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Continuous Optimization Practices

-PPC success comes from continuous, methodical optimization.
-For automotive parts retailers, focus on these high-impact areas:
+PPC success comes from continuous, conversion optimization.
+For automotive parts retailers, optimize campaigns starting with these high-impact areas:

 1. Search query analysis: Regularly review search terms to find new keywords and negatives